 Would you like to film at Dogs Trust?

 We can facilitate filming requests at our rehoming centres.
-We also have a range of B-Roll footage available which can be viewed on our Media Centre.
 Please contact the Press Office if you would like access to any of our existing footage, or if you would like to film at Dogs Trust.